0 Comment

 Poor data quality or lack of proper data required to run an employee reward program might jeopardize the entire program.

-This could stem right from not having a proper HRMS to not having a proper integration with the HRMS.
+This could stem from not having a proper HRMS or inadequate integration with the HRMS.

-Also, manual data handling and errors in turn might result in a loss of trust in the program from employees.
+Also, manual data handling and errors might result in employees losing trust in the program.

 2. Technology Issues